dead-summer/math-notes/notes/analysis/ch6-compactness-and-spectral-theory/compact-operators.typ

 We have shown that for an arbitrary bounded sequence ${ x_n }$, its image ${ T x_n }$ contains a convergent subsequence.
 Therefore, $T$ is a compact operator, and $cal(K) (X, Y)$ is a closed subspace of $cal(B) (X , Y)$.
 ]

-The norm-limit of a sequence of finite-rank operators is always a compact operator (every finite-rank operator is compact, and the space $cal(K)(X,Y)$ is a closed).
+The norm-limit of a sequence of finite-rank operators is always a compact operator (every finite-rank operator is compact, and the space $cal(K)(X, Y)$ is a closed).
 A natural question arises: is the converse true?
 Can every compact operator be approximated in norm by finite-rank operators?

-If $H$ is a Hilbert space, then every compact operator $T in K (H)$ is the norm-limit of a sequence of finite-rank operators.
+If $H$ is a Hilbert space, then every compact operator $T in cal(K) (H)$ is the norm-limit of a sequence of finite-rank operators.
 However, this statement is #strong[false for general Banach spaces];.
 There exist Banach spaces and compact operators on them that cannot be approximated by finite-rank operators.
 This famous counterexample was constructed by Per Enflo in 1973, solving a long-standing open problem in functional analysis.
 A Banach space for which this property holds is said to have the "Approximation Property".

 === Analytical and Algebraic Properties